Cardiovascular Health Promotion: Contemporary Approaches to Prevention

 University of Miami Miller School of Medicine

-Kim K. Birtcher, PharmD, AACC
+Kimberly K. Birtcher, PharmD, AACC

 University of Houston College of Pharmacy

-Lynne T. Braun, PHD, CNP
+Lynne T. Braun, PhD, CNP

 Rush University Medical Center